-I mentioned the “They’re their own boss” advice as possibly one of the worst of all, but to be honest, it’s a tough call – I think the worst piece of advice I’ve heard is this.
+I mentioned the “They’re their own boss” advice as possibly one of the worst of all, but to be honest, the worst piece of advice I’ve heard is this.
 It was from an Attachment Parenting Website, where I was researching what to do when a toddler is refusing to be strapped into a rear mounted car-seat.
 (Hopefully, in another article, I’ll get around to explaining why I was researching this, then it will make more sense.)
-But for now, according to this website, rather than subject your child to the “trauma” of not being able to remain ‘connected’ and face to face with you at all times, and thereby run the risk of damaging the attachment relationship and scarring your little cherub for life, their advice was this.
+But for now, according to this website, rather than subject your child to the “trauma” of not being able to remain ‘connected’ and face to face with you at all times, and thereby run the risk of damaging the attachment relationship and scarring your little cherub for ever, the advice was this.
 As it is still legal in the USA to mount a child car seat in the front seat next to you, the car seat should be mounted in the front passenger seat, however you must disengage the passenger side air bag before commencing your journey around the corner to the store – however, please try to remember to reengage the air bag before an adult or older child uses the passenger seat.
 This is apparently a far better option than strapping the little blighter in and letting them cry for a bit, or a lot, until they get use to it.
 Has the world gone completely mad, or is it just me?
 My advice to parents is use extreme caution when following any advice that can be linked, even slightly, with ‘attachment’ and worse, ‘attachment parenting’.

-Can we please have a little common-sense creep back into the almighty flood of parenting advice.
-Parenting is a pretty hard job at the best of times, we shouldn’t be making it harder by giving parents rubbish advice that is based on flimsy research and warm fussy popular opinion.
+Parents deserve to be given advice that is backed by decades of scientific research and has proven the test of time.
+Parenting is a hard job at the best of times, we shouldn’t be making it harder by giving parents rubbish advice that is based on flimsy research and warm fussy popular opinion.
 Like the picture says above, say no to your kids, so they can get used to hearing it, and following it!

 33 Hackney Rd, Hackney SA 5069